silviamaggi/smd-com/_pages/now.md

 In progress:

+- _The Deception of Harriet Fleet_, by Helen Scarlett
-- _Extra Bold – A Feminist, Inclusive, Anti-racist, Nonbinary Field Guide for Graphic Designers_, by multiple authors
+- ~~_Extra Bold – A Feminist, Inclusive, Anti-racist, Nonbinary Field Guide for Graphic Designers_~~, by multiple authors
 - ~~_Hamnet_, by Maggie O’Farrell~~
 - ~~_Stories of Your Life and Others_, by Ted Chiang~~
 - ~~_The Norkfolk Mystery_ by Ian Samson~~